Fyrd/caniuse/CONTRIBUTING.md

 	* `Canvas`
 	* `DOM`
 	* `Other`
 * **stats** — The collection of support data for a given set of browsers/versions.
-Only the support value strings can be modified.
+Only the support value strings can be modified; additional versions *cannot be added*.
 Values are space-separated characters with these meanings, and must answer the question "*Can I use* the feature by default?":
 	* `y` - (**Y**)es, supported by default
 	* `a` - (**A**)lmost supported (aka Partial support)
 	* `n` - (**N**)o support, or disabled by default